ksanjeevan/dourflow/README.md

-# dourflow: keras implementation of YOLO v2
+# dourflow: Keras implementation of YOLO v2

 **dourflow** is a keras/tensorflow implementation of the state-of-the-art object detection system [You only look once](https://pjreddie.com/darknet/yolo/).